2024 PRACTICES Professional Development Series Bundle

 George Mason University

 Sam Hediger is a PhD student at the George Mason Carter School for Peace and Conflict Resolution, working to better understand conflict systems and peacebuilding’s power to address them.
 While attaining his master’s degree in Conflict Resolution at Portland State University, he worked for three years as a Graduate Peer Mentor, supporting both students and faculty in their renowned University Studies undergraduate program.
-Sam is also a Student Success Coach at George Mason University.
+Sam is also a Success Coach at George Mason University and a co-chair for NASPA’s Men & Masculinities Knowledge Community.

 Transfer students are an integral part of campus communities across a wide variety of institutions in the US.
-The number of degree-seeking undergraduate students who were enrolled in postsecondary institutions as transfer students in 2020 was 1,243,471.
-Despite these large numbers, research suggest that transfer students are an often overlooked population of students on our campuses.
-Utilizing Bronfrenbrenner’s Socio-ecological Model, this presentation seeks to provide student affairs professionals a framework with which they can more holistically connect with transfer students within their individual context.
-By understanding each student’s micro-, meso-, and macrosystem outlined by Bronfrenbrenner, it is our hope that student affairs professionals will be better able to provide inclusive and holistic supports that can help transfer students not only remain in and graduate from college, but leave school a more fully developed person than when they arrived.
+The number of degree-seeking undergraduate students who were enrolled in postsecondary institutions as transfer students in 2022 was 1,206,316.
+Despite these large numbers, research suggests that transfer students are an often overlooked population of students on our campuses.
+Utilizing Bronfenbrenner’s Socio-Ecological Model, this presentation seeks to provide student affairs professionals with a framework by which they can more holistically connect with transfer students within their context.
+By understanding each student’s micro-, meso-, and macrosystem outlined by Bronfenbrenner, we hope that student affairs professionals will be better able to provide inclusive and holistic support that can help transfer students not only remain in and graduate from college but leave school a more fully developed person than when they arrived.

 Learning Outcomes:

-3. Use Bronfenbrenner’s ecological model to better understand the systemic factors that affect transfer students
+3. Use Bronfenbrenner’s model to better understand the systemic factors that affect transfer students

-4. Reflect on their own role in the educational success of transfer students
+4. Reflect on one's role in the educational success of transfer students

 5. Recognize the importance of collaboration among student affairs professionals